 A few years ago, one of our young men from our church got himself into a bit of trouble doing something that is just typical teenage folly, but that unfortunately landed him in prison.
 He was held for three months in the Petit Goave prison, along with 70 other men sharing his cell where hygiene, food and sanitation were non-existent.
 Our church members visited often, which spurred in us to begin a prison ministry to visit the prisoners, bring them food, clothing and share songs and the Scriptures with them.
 This ministry has been very impacting.
 In one of our visits, it became clear that God was calling us to do more.

-In response to this call to do more, we have taken on a one year pilot project initiative to open a Judicial Assistance Office just a block from and facing the adult male prison.
-Our mandate is to seek to help assist those who have been wrongfully imprisoned or those serving exaggerated time for petty crimes.
-Our office space includes offices for a secretary/ receptionist, head lawyer/ coordinator & a team of four lawyers.
+In response to this call to do more, we opened a Judicial Assistance Office just a block from and facing the adult male prison in April 2016.
+Our mandate is to offer pro bono legal assistance to those who have been wrongfully imprisoned or those serving exaggerated time for petty crimes.
+Our office space includes offices for a secretary/ receptionist, head lawyer/ coordinator and a team of four lawyers.
 The office is run by Mr. Fadael, a lawyer that has been in practice for a number of years, had experience in legal aid previously serving with US Aid, and has been the lawyer for Haiti ARISE for the past 10 years.
-The office opened April 1, 2016.
+As of spring 2017, we have aided 152 individuals, winning 72 their freedom, and are currently fighting for 80 more cases.

 This project is being sponsored by Clothing For A Cause.